MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/strikethrough.md

 ## Developer notes

 - Do not use `aria-label` to add context.
-Some screenreaders will not read `aria-label` from non-interactive components.
+Some screen readers will not read `aria-label` from non-interactive components.

 ## Code examples